risingwavelabs/risingwave-docs-legacy/cloud/quickstart.md

 <TabItem value="terminal" label="Terminal">

-For terminal enthusiasts, you can still connect to a tenant through your local terminal.
+For terminal enthusiasts, you can still connect to a cluster through your local terminal.

 1. [Install `psql`](https://www.risingwave.dev/docs/current/install-psql-without-postgresql/) in your environment.

     `psql` is a command-line interface for interacting with PostgreSQL databases, including RisingWave.

-2. Select the **Tenants** tab.
+2. Select the **Clusters** tab.